Global Games with Noisy Information Sharing: Introduction

 \end{itemize}

 It is worth noting that this work also relates to many of the recent attempts for understanding the role of information and information structure in multiagent decision making problems \cite{nayyar2011optimal,gupta2014existence,Mahajan,Marden}.
+In this paper, we consider a static framework, similar to most applications of global games.
+Global games have been also studied with delay \cite{dasgupta2007coordination} and in dynamic framework \cite{angeletos2007dynamic}, which also relates to networking games and evolution of cooperation in social networks \cite{altman2006survey,ohtsuki2006simple,apicella2012social,tan2015towards,tan2016analysis}.
 The structure of this paper is as follows.
-In Section~\ref{sec:setup} we formally introduce global games with noisy sharing of information, and we mathematically formulate the problem of interest.
-In Section~\ref{sec:main} we formally state the three main theorems of the paper on the non-existence of certain intuitive threshold policies, the existence of a general form of threshold policies and the convergence to this threshold policy via an iterative method.
+In Section~\ref{sec:setup} we introduce global games with noisy sharing of information, and we mathematically formulate the problem of interest.
+In Section~\ref{sec:main} we state the three main theorems of the paper on the non-existence of certain intuitive threshold policies, the existence of a general form of threshold policies, and the convergence to this threshold policy via an iterative method.
 In Section~\ref{proof} the proofs of the three main theorems are established.
 Some numerical examples are provided in Section\,\ref{numerical}.
 Finally, we conclude the paper in Section~\ref{sec:conclusion}.